Lilianada/Lilyslab/Content/essays/shall-i-write-a-book.md

 type: evergreen
 published: true
 ---

 What if I were to write a book?
 What would I write about?
 Should I write about the things I like?
 The ones I've experienced?
 Or the things I dislike?
-Experiences I wish I had lived?
+Experiences I long for?
 Stories I wish had been told?
+Dreams I dare to dream?

 Why should I even write a book?
+Who'd be interested in reading whatever I had to say?
 Who would buy it?
-Who'd be interested in reading whatever I had to say?

 Shall I write a book?
+About the sun, powerful and divine yet losing battles to the rain?
+About the moon, born to give light but faltering at this task?
-About the Sun being a bipolar entity?
+About the waters, a source of life and force of destruction?
-About the Moon being so inconsistent with the one task it has been assigned?
-About the Waters confidently mounting territories, dividing the nations, causing damaging innovations?
+About the claps of thunder and the shrapnel of lightning?
+About oneiric forms perambulating the earth?

 Oh what then shall I write about?
 I have no memory of yesterday.
 I cannot properly articulate the happenings of today.
-Tommorrow seems too far and I've become impatient.
+Tommorrow seems too far and I am growing impatient.

-I should write a book.
+I should definitely write a book.
 A book about my dead pet.
 A book about my resting mum.
 A book about our failed society.
-A book about my premature babies.
 A book about our destitute country.
-A book about our failed attempt at democracy.
+A book about our misguided approach at democracy.

 Maybe I should just read a book.
 A book that teaches me to write.
-A book that mirrors the life I want.
+A book that mirrors the life I long to have.
 A book with a thousand and one words.
 A book that's filled with poems and rhymes.
-A book with more illustrations than words.
+A book with more illustrations for expression.

 Maybe you should write the book.
 I'll be your first buyer.
-Promise to be your first reader.
+I promise to be your first reader.
 Let me know when you write the book.
 Then I might be ready to write a book.